Derick1530/personal-website/content/learning-how-to-create-tiktok-content-in-public.md

 ---
-title: I am going to start learning how to create TikTok content
+title: I am learning how to create TikTok content
-description: I’m ready to lean into my curiosity and compulsion to make videos using just my phone.
+description: Leaning into my curiosity and compulsion to make videos using just my phone
 updatedAt: 2022-07-23
 type: Thought
 ---

-# Why TikTok?
+## Why TikTok?

 For quite a while I’ve been trying to determine how to break into making video content.
 I made plans to stream on Twitch while I wrote code and also set up a YouTube channel in preparation, but I just couldn’t start.